Everyone knows that clients can offer priceless insight into your business.

 Foster an environment that supports open communication between support and other internal teams.

 Your support team should know whom to contact if and when important customer concerns are reported.
 (Or if a client reaches out to customer support about their project instead of their project lead…) So, provide a brief guide with appropriate contacts and contact info for each team support may need to reach.

 If your support team doesn’t know whom to contact – or worse, feel that they are not allowed to reach out with important information – their effectiveness is drastically restricted when issues arise.

 Mine existing support records

-If your business is like most, then your support interactions are automatically recorded.
-Saved phone calls, chat transcripts, and support tickets provide a stockpile of valuable insight.
+Your support interactions are automatically recorded if your business is like most.
+Saved phone calls, chat transcripts, and support tickets provide valuable insight.

-Take the time to read or listen to what your customers have to say.
+Take the time to read or listen to what your customers say.
 What drives them to reach out?
 Do they sound happy, sad, or angry?

 Reading the messages customers share with your support team is a great way to peek into their frame of mind and see your agency or business from their perspective.